gvwilson/sensibleadventures/gleam/gleam.md

 right, when he heard footsteps on the path.
 "Hello from the house," he called.

 "Hello there."
-It was Granna Shimmer.
+It was Grandma Shimmer.

 Gleam stood up.
-"Hello, Granna," he said.
+"Hello, Grandma," he said.
 "How are you feeling?"

 "Oh, I'm fine.
 My head's taken harder knocks than that one.
 I've come to see the new baby.
 I missed its birthday, what with all the